Analysis | Will producing more oil lower gas prices? It hasn’t in the past.

 That’s the domestic gas price compared to the Brent crude price.
 When one rises, so does the other one.
 There’s some wobbliness; it’s not a perfect correlation.
 But it’s a strong one.

-What this shows is that domestic gas prices are driven largely by international oil prices,because the American oil industry is intertwined with the global marketplace.
+What this shows is that domestic gas prices are driven largely by international oil prices, because the American oil industry is intertwined with the global marketplace.

 That’s not the only factor, certainly, but it raises the question of what might happen if America switched to entirely domestic sourcing.
 We still import more oil than we export, but if we simply increased output to obviate the need to import, couldn’t we establish our own market?